Hackmodford/HMFSplitViewController/README.md

 @end
 ```

+If you want to change the width of the views just modify HMFSplitViewController.xib to your liking.
+I currently set the right hand view to always be 320px wide.

-Right now the splitViewController creates a navigationController for each view.
+The splitViewController creates a navigationController for each view.
+This might be worth changing int he future, just let me know.